-We offer custom and stock torsion springs including industrial torsion springs, small torsion springs, and double-bodied torsion springs.
+We offer custom and stock torsion springs, including industrial torsion springs, small torsion springs, and double-bodied torsion springs.
 Our state-of-the-art CNC machining capabilities allow us to create and manufacture standard and double-bodied torsion springs in multiple wire diameters in either round or rectangular wire.
 We can also support virtually any bend type or orientation.
 Materials include steel, brass, bronze, and titanium, as well as specialty alloys.
-Stock torsion springs often ship within 8 business hours of purchase and we offer expert engineering support for custom torsion spring requests.
+Stock springs often ship within 8 business hours of purchase, and we offer expert engineering support for custom spring requests.
 The result?
 Whatever your application, we can help.

-CADs for torsion springs are available for download in MW OnDemand.
+CADs for torsion springs are available for download in our online store.

 Torsion Spring Manufacturer